ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 date: 2023-02-03T00:00:00+02:00
 publishdate: 2023-02-03T00:00:00+02:00
 lastmod: 2023-02-03T00:00:00+02:00
-tags: [ "Azure", "Bicep", "Infra as Code", "PowerShell" ]
+tags: [ "Azure", "Application Insights", "Bicep", "Infra as Code", "PowerShell" ]
 summary: "In this post I explain how to deploy an Azure workbook using Bicep and set environment specific variables.
 To improve maintainability of the Bicep script, I convert the workbook JSON definition to a formatted Bicep object with PowerShell."
 draft: true
 ---

-For my current project I've created an [Azure Workbook](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview) to gain more insight into the use of our API's hosted in Azure API Management.
-We create and deploy all our resources with Bicep.
-So, I wanted to do the same with my workbook.
-In this blog post I'll show you how.
+In my [previous blog post](/blog/2023/02/28/azure-workbook-tips-and-tricks/) we created an [Azure Workbook](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview) to gain more insight into the use of our API's hosted in Azure API Management.
+In this blog post I'll show you how to deploy this workbook, and the kusto function it uses, with Bicep.

-> If you're interested in creating your own workbooks.
-[The Azure Workbook documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview) is a good starting point.

 ### Table of contents